 If you're satisfied with just staying on home turf, using your VPN's secure encryption also allows you to browse anonymously and generally have a more private experience when online – and who doesn't want that?

-So, browse the tabs up top or scroll on to find out more about all of the most - and unusual - VPN uses.
+So, browse the tabs up top or scroll on to find out more about all of the most popular – and some unusual – VPN uses.

 PROTECT YOUR IDENTITY